bradkirby85/bio/README.md

 Brad Kirby is a Chartered Professional Accountant (CPA,CA) and Member of the Chartered Professional Accountants of Ontario <Canada>.
 He holds a degree in Finance from the University of Western Ontario.
 He is a Certified Blockchain Professional with in-depth knowledge of distributed ledger technology.

+## History with Blockchain & Distributed Ledger Technology (DLT)

+Jan 2011 - Introduced to Bitcoin - The FBI raided a Hedge Funds office and we shipped all hardware back to Deloitte's forensic lab in Cayman (we had been engaged as liquidators, responsible to receover assets).
+Data was receovered from a scorched hard drive which included "Bitcoin wallets" on the CEO's computer.
+I was tasked to research what these were, and concluded that we may be able to recover the wallet's seed phrase from the printer's hard drive.
+Successfully recovered 500 bitcoins; but only worth $500 at the time, therefore low priority to the $250M fraud.

+July 2013 - Personal Deep Dive - While I had some time off before starting Brookfield, I researched all aspects of Bitcoin.
+I downloaded Bitcoin Core to start mining in Sept 2013.
+I know people who used Silk Road and my roommate was very Libertarian, so I needed to understand Bitcoin.

+January 2014 - Joined Bitcoin Toronto meetup as one of first 250 members - the same group that ultimately founded Ethereum, ran by Anthony Di Iorio (group now called Decentral).
+Notables: Vitalik Buterin was the [6th member] (https://www.meetup.com/decentral_ca/members/?sort=joined&op=all&desc=0) in Oct 2012, Joseph Lubin #11 in Jan 2013, William Mougayar #83 in Jun 2013, Trevor Koverko #93 Jul 2013, Russell Verbeeten #175 in Nov 2013.
+Mike Novogratz, #2,361, April 2019.

+April 2014 - [Invited to learn about Ethereum](https://drive.google.com/open?id=16RAR44diKjdWF_VB2YP2xdHJHOdbUyGl), dubbed "Bitcoin 2.0", and how to invest.
+I was not one of the [41 attendees](https://www.meetup.com/ethereumtoronto/events/175700092/#).

+Aug 2014 - Transferred nominal coins to Bitstamp.
+Hacked in early 2015.
+Lost faith in cryptocurrnecy but continued to follow.

+Oct 2017 - Interviewed with a Big 5 bank to join their Blockchain Lab; hiring freeze delayed.

+Mar 2018 - Left Brookfield to take the CBPro™ at York to focus solely on DLT.

+## Full Bio

+[To Add]

 ## Articles, Publications

 ### 2018